harvardnlp/harvardnlp.github.io/NamedTensor2.md

         return F.softmax(self.fc(out), dim=1), feature_extracted
 {% endhighlight %}

-Here is the named version.
+Contrast this with the named version.
 We need to use `augment` to handle the extra embedding dimension and add several ops.
 However as a benefit we get to use names for the transpose, cat, view and softmax.